Solar eclipse of April 19, 2004

-A partial solar eclipse took place on 19 April 2004.
+A partial solar eclipse occurred at the Moon's ascending node of orbit on Monday, April 19, 2004, with a magnitude of 0.7367.
 A solar eclipse occurs when the Moon passes between Earth and the Sun, thereby totally or partly obscuring the image of the Sun for a viewer on Earth.
 A partial solar eclipse occurs in the polar regions of the Earth when the center of the Moon's shadow misses the Earth.

-It was largely visible over the south Atlantic Ocean and north shores of Antarctica, most prominently the Antarctic Peninsula.
+The eclipse was largely visible over the south Atlantic Ocean and north shores of Antarctica, most prominently the Antarctic Peninsula.
 The eclipse could also be seen in southern Africa at sunset.
 Considering the magnitude and the solar altitude, South Africa was the best place to observe this eclipse.
-In Cape Town, the sun was about 40% obscured, while in Pretoria the sun was 29% obscured.
-Further north, the eclipse remained visible up to Angola, southern DR Congo and Tanzania.
+In Cape Town, the Sun was about 40% obscured, while in Pretoria the Sun was 29% obscured.
+Further north, the eclipse remained visible up to Angola, the southern Democratic Republic of the Congo and Tanzania.